danmacklin/erlang_cep/README.md

 * {Consecutive, consecutive / nonConsecutive} - Specifies whether matches need to be made up from consecutive or nonConsecutive data elements.
 For example if this flag is set to consecutive, and NumberOfMatches is set to 3, then the reduce function will fire if the Row Function for three consecutive elements match
 * {matchType, standard / matchRecognise / every}
 * {resetStrategy, restart / noRestart}	- After the Reduce Function runs should the window be reset or carry on.
-* {delete, yes / no} - After the Reduce Function runs should matched data be removed from the window.

 The default WindowType is size.
 The default Consecutive parameter is consecutive.
 The default matchType is standard.
 The default resetStrategy is restart.

-If a query fails to parse an error atom is returned.
+If a query fails to parse the error atom is returned.

 Some examples :-